leonibr/Nancy.Bundle/README.md

+#Nancy.Bundle

-This project used the NancyFx wiki for bundle and minification to create a package.
-See websampleapp
+###This project used the NancyFx wiki for bundle and minification to create a package.
+See websampleapp.

-Of course using then Nancy way.
+###Of course using the Nancy way.

 1. `Install-Package Nancy.Bundle`
 1. Use a `DefaultConfigSettings` class or create your own